derkork/godot-statecharts/manual/manual.md

 ![The state chart debugger](state_chart_debugger.png)

-The state chart debugger is has a property _Initial node to watch_ where you can set a node that should be watched.
+The state chart debugger has a property _Initial node to watch_ where you can set a node that should be watched.
 It doesn't necessarily need to be a state chart node, the debugger will search for a state chart anywhere below the node you set.
 This is useful when you have the state chart nested in a sub-scene and you want to watch the state chart from the root scene where you don't have access to the state chart node.

 You can also use the `debug_node` function of the state chart debugger to change the node that is being watched at runtime.
 For example you could add code that changes the debugged node when clicking on a unit or object in your game